kevbuh/bitnet/README.md

 This image represents the network well lol

+A very dumb transformer whos weights are just [1,0,-1]

+Based on Microsoft's ['The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits'](https://arxiv.org/abs/2402.17764) paper.

 ### NO MORE FLOATS!!!

 ![Paper diagram](https://github.com/kevbuh/bitnet/blob/main/paper_img.png)

-a very dumb transformer whos weights are just [1,0,-1]

-Based on Microsoft's ['The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits'](https://arxiv.org/abs/2402.17764) paper.

 Vanilla GPT implementation is from [Andrej Karpathy](https://github.com/karpathy/ng-video-lecture/blob/master/gpt.py)